altcoda/music-stats-app/README.md

 This is a music app created as an assignment for SoftUni's React course.

 I used Back4App for the Backend and Parse SDK to retrieve and modify data.
 I opted out for writing the CSS by myself.
-React-select is used for dropdowns.
+React-Select is used for dropdowns.

 # Features